-Vietnam reports 11 new virus cases in possible 2nd wave
+80,000 people fleeing Vietnamese city after new virus cases

-HANOI, Vietnam (AP) — Vietnam is facing a possible second wave of the coronavirus with 11 new infections reported Monday, after more than three months without any domestically transmitted cases, the Ministry of Health said.
+HANOI, Vietnam (AP) — About 80,000 people, mostly local tourists, are being evacuated from the popular Vietnamese beach city of Da Nang after more than a dozen people there were confirmed to have COVID-19, the government said Monday.

+Vietnam, widely seen as a success in dealing with the coronavirus, reimposed a social distancing order in Da Nang following the confirmation of the cases, the first known to be locally transmitted in the country in over three months.

-The new cases are all patients and health workers at Da Nang Hospital in Da Nang city, where a 57- year-old man on Saturday was confirmed to be infected by the coronavirus, the country’s first local case since April.
+A 57- year-old man was confirmed to be infected by the coronavirus on Saturday, the country’s first local case since April.
+Three more cases were confirmed over the weekend, followed by 11 more on Monday, the Ministry of Health said.

+On Sunday, the government reimposed a social distancing order on the city.

+The Civil Aviation Administration said the country’s four airlines have added extra flights and larger planes to transport the people, mostly domestic tourists, out of the city.

 The hospital has been isolated and authorities are tracing the contacts of those infected for testing and compulsory quarantines.

-The ministry also said that the virus is a new strain that has not previously been found in Vietnam.
+The ministry also said the virus is a new strain that has not previously been found in Vietnam.
 The mutated strain has a faster speed of infection, but its harmfulness compared to the previous strain is not yet known, it said.

-On Sunday, the government reimposed a social distancing order on the city, Vietnam’s most popular beach destination.

-The Civil Aviation Administration said the country’s four airlines have added extra flights and larger planes to transport an estimated 80,000 people out of the city.